clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 \end{figure}

 \begin{itemize}
-\action Copy the tree in figure \ref{fig:phylo-ancestors} and replace the recording numbers at the *leaf nodes* (the end of the branches of the tree) with the values of the pentatonic scale feature corresponding to these recordings.
+\action Copy the tree in Figure \ref{fig:phylo-ancestors} and replace the recording numbers at the *leaf nodes* (the end of the branches of the tree) with the values of the pentatonic scale feature corresponding to these recordings.
-\action Write down a list of all the state transitions you can spot in figure \ref{fig:phylo-ancestors} (hint: there should be 10)
+\action Write down a list of all the state transitions you can spot in Figure \ref{fig:phylo-ancestors} (hint: there should be 10)
 \end{itemize}

 The likelihood is calculated by taking the product of all the state transitions.

 \begin{itemize}
 \action Replace the state transitions that you wrote down previously by transition probabilities that we derived earlier ($\gain = 0.6$ and $\loss = 0.2$ and the $\pzero$ and $\pone$ you derived earlier)
-\ask What is the likelihood of the tree in figure \ref{fig:phylo-ancestors}?
+\ask What is the likelihood of the tree in Figure \ref{fig:phylo-ancestors}?
 \end{itemize}

 In order to calculate the likelihood, we've assumed quite a few things.
 To begin with, we don't actually know the whether or not the pentatonic scale trait was present in the ancestors.
 We can deal with this problem by calculating the likelihood for *any* assignment of trait to the ancestors.
 This is done by looking at every possible assignment of the pentatonic scale feature in the ancestors, and summing the likelihood calculated based on this assignment.

 \begin{itemize}
-\askstar Have a look at the tree in figure \ref{fig:phylo}.
+\askstar Have a look at the tree in Figure \ref{fig:phylo}.
 How many possibilities are there for the assignment of the pentatonic scale feature to ancestors?
 \end{itemize}

 # The maximum likelihood solution